dylants/ethereum-exercise/README.md

 ### Concerns / Limitations

-- Multiple designs were provided within the exercise description, one in the PDF and one in the Figma link.
+- There were multiple designs provided within the exercise description, one in the PDF and one in the Figma link.
 Both were similar, but implementation was done based on a "combination" of the two.
-Hope that is okay :)
+Hope that's okay :)
-- Prior to the lookup, there is no validation done on the Ethereum address provided as input.
+- Prior to the lookup, there is no validation done on the Ethereum address provided as input by the user.
 It is expected to be valid.
 (Though the field is required.)
-- In some situations, it has been observed that [useEnsAvatar](https://wagmi-xyz.vercel.app/react/api/hooks/useEnsAvatar) never returns (so is in a continual state of loading) when an avatar does not exist.
+- In some situations, it has been observed that [useEnsAvatar](https://wagmi-xyz.vercel.app/react/api/hooks/useEnsAvatar) never returns when an avatar does not exist (so is in a continual state of loading).
 Not sure if this is a bug or an invalid Ethereum account.

 ### Given more time...